Jillian Lerner

 About keyboard_arrow_down

-Jillian Lerner specializes in nineteenth-century visual culture, with an emphasis on print, early photography, and commercial visual attractions.
-She studied art history at Columbia University, completing her PhD in 2006 under the direction of Jonathan Crary and Anne Higonnet.
+Jillian specializes in the history of photography, nineteenth-century visual culture, and critical pedagogy.
+An alumna of our department (BA 1998), she went on to study art history at Columbia University, completing her PhD in 2006 under the direction of Jonathan Crary and Anne Higonnet.

 Teaching keyboard_arrow_down